 Location.
+44° 54.407′ N, 90° 18.982′ W. Marker is in Colby, Wisconsin, in Clark County.
+Marker is on South 1st Street north of West Broadway Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Colby WI 54421, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
 S.S.
 Dorchester Memorial (approx. 6.4 miles away); Veterans Memorial (approx. 6.6 miles away); History of The Big White Pine (approx. 6.6 miles away); Dorchester Veterans Memorial (approx. 6.7 miles away); The Yellowstone Trail (approx. 6.7 miles away); Samuel Hartford (approx. 13 miles away); Loyal Veterans Memorial (approx. 15.1 miles away); Castner–Mack Cemetery (approx. 16 miles away).